-- 9.18 Opportunities for formal community involvement occur when applications are lodged.
+- 9.19 Opportunities for formal community involvement occur when applications are lodged.
 It is at this point when the majority of residents become involved in the planning system, especially if the proposed development affects them directly.
 The council determines around 3,000 applications a year ranging from householder applications to new housing schemes and retail and office developments.
-These decisions are important to local people as they have a direct impact on the way an area grows and develops. - 9.19 The legal requirements for advertising and consulting on planning applications are set out in the Town and Country Planning (Development Management Procedure) (England) Order 2015.
-User friendly Government guidance on what steps the local planning authority must take to involve members of the public on planning applications is also available to view online at the Planning Practice Guidance website. - 9.20 The Planning Charter sets out the council's means of engagement for different types of planning applications in the borough.
+These decisions are important to local people as they have a direct impact on the way an area grows and develops. - 9.20 The legal requirements for advertising and consulting on planning applications are set out in the Town and Country Planning (Development Management Procedure) (England) Order 2015.
+User friendly Government guidance on what steps the local planning authority must take to involve members of the public on planning applications is also available to view online at the Planning Practice Guidance website38. - 9.21 The Planning Charter sets out the council's means of engagement for different types of planning applications in the borough39.
 In addition to the legal requirements for consultation, where appropriate, the council will also look to vary the processes for publicising on certain planning applications (that are of a significant scale, likely to be controversial, or/and of interest to the wider community).
-The Planning Charter can be found in Appendix 2. - 9.21 Applications, including all of their supporting information, are made available online.
+The Planning Charter can be found in Appendix 2. - 9.22 Applications, including all of their supporting information, are made available online40.
 There may be times that some supporting information submitted needs to be held as confidential and not published.
-However, the council will seek to maximise transparency and default to making as much information public as we are able. - 9.22 For detailed advice on how to comment on a planning application, please see our online guidance.
+However, the council will seek to maximise transparency and default to making as much information public as we are able. - 9.23 For detailed advice on how to comment on a planning application, please see our online guidance41.
 Your comments on applications must be made in writing to the council and we strongly encourage all comments on planning applications to be submitted online via our website.
-Whilst we will continue to accept comments by letter or email, the best way to ensure that your comments have been recorded against the correct application is to use our online planning portal.
-Verbal comments cannot be taken into account by officers in making their recommendations. - 9.23 Comments made on planning applications (representations) can be for or against the proposals, but they must be on "planning issues".
-The council has prepared quidelines which clarify those issues that are relevant to making representations on planning applications and these are contained within the Planning Charter (see Appendix 2). - 9.24 Full consideration will be given, and due weight attached, to the views of the community and stakeholders.
-All responses to applications are considered but, due to the volume of representations that are received, we are not able to individually respond to all questions or issues raised. - 9.25 All representations received will be redacted in accordance with data protection requirements and placed online within the planning application as a public document.
-Third parties will therefore be able to see and make copies of any comments you send.
+Whilst we will continue to accept comments by letter or email, the best way to ensure that your comments have been recorded against the correct application is to use our online planning portal42.
+Verbal comments cannot be taken into account by officers in making their recommendations. - 9.24 Comments made on planning applications (representations) can be for or against the proposals, but they must be on "planning issues".
+The council has prepared guidelines which clarify those issues that are relevant to making representations on planning applications and these are contained within the Planning Charter (see Appendix 2). - 9.25 Full consideration will be given, and due weight attached, to the views of the community and stakeholders.
+All responses to applications are considered but, due to the volume of representations that are received, we are not able to individually respond to all questions or issues raised. - 9.26 'All requests for representations received regarding planning applications will be provided following redaction in accordance with data protection requirements.
+Third parties will therefore be able to review and make copies of any comments made regarding specific